Is WiFi radiation safe?

 Power lines operate at 50 to 60 Hz are located in the extremely low frequency range, ELF.
 An FM radio for instance operates in the VHF range, usually between 88 and 110 MHz.
 Analog TV operates in the 400 – 600MHz range, Digital TV is in the 600 – 1000MHz range.
 Cell phones operate in the range of 850 to 1900 MHz (0.8-1.9GHz), UHF, depending where you live in the world.

-WiFi has a carrier signal in the 2.4 GHz range (which is nearly S HF) with some more recent devices operating in the 5-6 GHz range AND a digital pulsed signal of 10-250Hz which penetrates walls, ceilings, floors and not to mention humans.
+WiFi has a carrier signal in the 2.4 GHz range or 2,450,000,000 oscillations per second (which is nearly S HF) with some more recent devices operating in the 5 GHz range AND a digital pulsed signal of 10-250Hz which penetrates walls, ceilings, floors and not to mention humans.

 WiFi radiation is commonly termed RF (radio frequency) radiation because it operates within the range 3kHz-300GHz.
 It is also called microwave radiation.
-Microwave radiation is in fact a subset of RF radiation, it operates in the range 300 MHz to 300 GHz.
+Microwave radiation is a type of RF radiation, it operates in the range 300 MHz to 300 GHz.

 Is WiFi More Dangerous Than Cell Phones?